The pen is mightier than the sword

-"The pen is mightier than the sword" is a metonymic adage, created by English author Edward Bulwer-Lytton in 1839, indicating that the written word is more effective than violence as a means of social or political change.
+"The pen is mightier than the sword" is an expression indicating that the written word is more effective than violence as a means of social or political change.
+This sentiment has been expressed with metaphorical contrasts of writing implements and weapons for thousands of years.
+The specific wording that "the pen is mightier than the sword" was first used by English author Edward Bulwer-Lytton in 1839.

 Under some interpretations, written communication can refer to administrative power or an independent news media.

 Origin

-The sentence was coined by English author Edward Bulwer-Lytton in 1839 for his play Richelieu; Or the Conspiracy.
+The exact sentence was coined by English author Edward Bulwer-Lytton in 1839 for his play Richelieu; Or the Conspiracy.
 The play was about Cardinal Richelieu, though in the author's words "license with dates and details ... has been, though not unsparingly, indulged".
 The Cardinal's line in Act II, scene II, was more fully:

 The play opened at London's Covent Garden Theatre on 7 March 1839 with William Charles Macready in the lead role.
 Macready believed its opening night success was "unequivocal"; Queen Victoria attended a performance on 14 March.

 In 1870, literary critic Edward Sherman Gould wrote that Bulwer "had the good fortune to do, what few men can hope to do: he wrote a line that is likely to live for ages".
 By 1888 another author, Charles Sharp, feared that repeating the phrase "might sound trite and commonplace".
 The Thomas Jefferson Building of the Library of Congress, which opened in 1897, has the adage decorating an interior wall.
 Although Bulwer's phrasing was novel, the idea of communication surpassing violence in efficacy had numerous predecessors.

 The saying quickly gained currency, says Susan Ratcliffe, associate editor of the Oxford Quotations Dictionaries.
 "By the 1840s it was a commonplace."

 Predecessors

 Earliest sources

 Assyrian sage Ahiqar, who reputedly lived during the early 7th century BCE, coined the first known version of this phrase.
 One copy of the Teachings of Ahiqar, dating to about 500 BCE, states, "The word is mightier than the sword."

-According to the website Trivia Library, the book The People's Almanac lists several supposed predecessors to Bulwer's phrasing.
-Their first example comes from the Greek playwright Euripides, who died c.
+According to the website Trivia Library, the book The People's Almanac provides another very early example from Greek playwright Euripides, who died c.
 406 BCE.
 He is supposed to have written: "The tongue is mightier than the blade."